 WHAT WE’RE DOING

-This new “Cultural Hub” will be located on the corner of 106th and 10th in downtown Bellevue on land donated to PACE by Kemper & Betty Freeman/The Freeman Family for this purpose.
-We envision the venue as a lively community center, open day and night, and an integral piece of the mosaic of downtown Bellevue.
+The physical “Cultural Hub” will be located on the corner of 106th and 10th in downtown Bellevue on land donated to PACE by Kemper and Betty Freeman/The Freeman Family for this purpose.
+The lively community center will be open day and night serving as an integral contributor to the dynamism of downtown Bellevue.

-Our programming will demonstrate the energy, innovative spirit, and cultural diversity of the Eastside and the Pacific Northwest at the intersection of technology and the performing arts.
-As well as offering a venue for established and traditional performing arts programming, PACE’s innovative venue will provide the opportunity for artists to explore and create new experiences for tomorrow’s audiences.
+Our programming will demonstrate the energy, innovative spirit, and cultural diversity of the Eastside and the Pacific Northwest.
+As well as offering a venue for established and traditional performing arts group’s programming, PACE’s venues will provide opportunities for emerging artists and smaller arts groups to create and deliver new experiences for tomorrow’s audiences.

 The building’s design is incredibly efficient, packing quite a bit of usable space within a tight footprint, wrapped in architecture that doesn’t draw attention to itself.
 Five venues within the building will host a variety of types of performances and presentations and the multi-story digitally-programmable wall will, in its own way, “perform.”